 - Try to keep your driving smooth.
 Gentle acceleration and using the highest safe gear will use less fuel.
 Ease off the accelerator early for traffic lights if they are red - why hurry up to wait?

 - If possible, try to avoid driving during heavy traffic.
-Stopping and starting in traffic needs the use of the first gear and a lot fuel is used to get the vehicle moving again
+Stopping and starting in traffic needs the use of the first gear and a lot of fuel is used to get the vehicle moving again

 - Keep your tyres well maintained by checking the condition, pressures and tread depth.
 When it comes to choosing new tyres, it’s worth having a look at ones which are designed for extra economy